56 Pages Posted: 17 Sep 2012 Last revised: 7 Apr 2017

 Date Written: April 6, 2017

-We study the influence of a major reform in financial reporting regulation – the adoption of the International Financial Reporting Standards (IFRS) – on financing decisions.
-Across a battery of tests, we find that firms that are required to adopt IFRS are more likely to raise external financing post IFRS.
-Further, firms use the access to external financing to rebalance their capital structure.
-Our results are accentuated in countries with stronger institutions and across firms that benefit more from a reduction in adverse selection costs.
-Our findings highlight the importance of financial reporting regulation in explaining financing policies and provide insights into which firms are more likely to benefit from it.
+We study the influence of a major reform in financial reporting regulation on financing decisions.
+Across a battery of tests, we document an increase in the issuance of external financing around the new regime.
+Further, firms make different financing decisions around the new regulation depending on their ex-ante debt capacity, allowing them to adjust their capital structure.
+Our results are accentuated across firms facing higher adverse selection costs and are consistent with the new regulation reducing underinvestment among constrained firms.
+Our findings highlight the importance of financial reporting regulation in explaining financing as well as investment policies, and provide insights into which firms are more likely to benefit from it.

 Keywords: Financial Reporting Regulation, Financing Decisions, Information Asymmetry, Capital Structure, International Accounting, IAS, IFRS

 JEL Classification: G15, G30, G32, M41

 Suggested Citation: Suggested Citation

 Naranjo, Patricia L. and Saavedra, Daniel and Verdi, Rodrigo S., Financial Reporting Regulation and Financing Decisions (April 6, 2017).
 Available at SSRN: https://ssrn.com/abstract=2147838 or http://dx.doi.org/10.2139/ssrn.2147838